 I knew it was going to be expensive, a Michelin star restaurant in one of France’s best hotels, but I wanted to know how expensive.
 Should I order the lobster a la plancha or play it safe and go with the thick cut prime beef?
 It was only when I raised my concerns with my husband Cormac, he told me there were prices on his menu.
 The penny dropped – the hotel did not just look old world, it actually was.
 I know many might think this was sexist, but not me.
 Don’t get me wrong, I’m all for equal rights, female presidents and empowered first ladies.
 This however wasn’t meant to be offensive; on the contrary, it was quite romantic.
 In a world where so much revolves around money, where price takes precedence over quality, it was refreshing to see that chivalry was alive and well in the Hotel du Palais.

 From the moment we drove through the gates and entered the lavish grounds, I knew this stay was going to be something special.
-Given by Napoleon to his wife, it became their summer residence in 1855.
-To coin a phrase from the movie Jerry Maguire, ‘You had me at hello’.
 Perched at the edge of the town facing the ‘Grand Plage’ in Biarritz the location is perfect.
 The outdoor pool and snack bar have stunning sea views and once I entered the hotel, the lavish furnishings transported me back in time.
 I envisaged balls, long gowns, parasols, horse and carriages and old fashioned romance.
+After it was given by Napoleon to his wife, it became their summer residence in 1855.
 Kings, queens, presidents and celebrities stayed here and now I was going to join them.

 Our room or should I say rooms were probably the largest I have stayed in.
 We had two massive interconnecting rooms with amazing seaviews, complete with marble bathrooms, dressing rooms and large living areas.
 They managed to blend modern facilities with old world charm perfectly.
 In fact this is true all over the hotel, the large indoor swimming pool manages to look like an old roman bath forum, yet has a very modern feel.
 Incidentally the kids loved the pool and could use it from 10 -12 and 5 -7 each day.